-The Future of Facilities: Digital Transformation with Smart Sensors
+The Future of Facilities Digital Transformation

 IT leaders are being asked to do more with less.
 You already manage data platforms, networks, and security.
 Now buildings are joining the stack.
 Facilities are full of systems that produce valuable data, yet they often sit apart from your IT strategy.
 The result is slow decisions and blind spots.
 Smart sensors and modern integration can make a significant difference.
 This article explains how to connect facility data to your IT roadmap and why it matters for business outcomes.